freeshrugsxd/d3-data-visualization/readme.md

-# D3 Data Visualization
+# Data Visualization

 <img src="https://d3js.org/logo.svg" align="left">

-These are my efforts to create data driven visualizations on a web page using JavaScript's D3 library.
+In this project I trying to create data driven visualizations on a web page using JavaScript's D3 library.

-My aim is to make them reusable and configurable to serve multiple purposes.
+My aim is to make them reusable, customizable, informative and responsive to user interaction.

+There are three particular types of visualization that we will cover.

-Included are:
+These are:

 * Pie Chart
 * geoJSON